Table of Contents

 CT and MRI images of pheochromocytoma are very characteristic and diagnostic.
 Extremely strong contrast enhancement is a key feature on both modalities.
 Contrast-enhanced T2-weighted images show a marked hyperintense lesion that is known as a light bulb sign.

 Intralesional hemorrhage, necrosis and calcification is variable and should not be relied upon to differentiate the lesion from other lesions.
-Additionally, the wash-out parameters described before for adenomas are not useful with pheochromocytomas due to the high variability.
+Additionally, the washout parameters previously described for adenomas are not useful with pheochromocytomas due to the high variability.

 Adrenal Gland Lymphoma